Your GP Guide healthcare website

 Expert web development and consultancy from Agidea

 As with most of our clients, NPCRDC approached us after word of mouth recommendation.
-With a strong reputation for dynamic interactive web development, Agidea was an obvious choice of partner for collaboration on the Your GP Guide project.
+With a strong reputation for building secure and scalable web applications, Agidea was an obvious choice of partner for collaboration on the Your GP Guide project.
 Over a 3 year period a team of senior developers from Agidea took the Your GP Guide website from prototype through to production system, being on hand to deliver a full range of development, consultancy and support services.
-Agidea was integral to the success of the Your GP Guide project and Sam Flanagan was delighted to receive credit as a co-inventor of the system under the licensing agreement.
+Agidea was integral to the success of the Your GP Guide project and Sam Flanagan was credited as a co-inventor of the system under the intellectual property licensing agreement.

 Key to Agidea's success is the formation of collaborative partnerships with our clients.
 Gaining a detailed understanding of the aims and rationale behind the Your GP Guide research was vital for us in delivering the highest quality technical solution.
 Our consultants were able to integrate with the NPCRDC Your GP Guide steering group, together maintaining outstanding results throughout the project.
 We were also able to work in close cooperation with the IT professionals based at NPCRDC and the University on issues of website and database hosting and specialist data analysis.
 Our understanding of business objectives, collaborative working methods and technical expertise in Microsoft .NET were crucial to the success of the Your GP Guide project.